Application of Bootstrap to $\theta$-term: Discussions

 \section{Discussions}

 In this article, we studied the $\theta$ dependence in the model \eqref{S}, and found that the correct correlations among the observables can be derived.
-However, we failed to obtain the $\theta$ dependence of the observables except at $\theta=0$ and $\pi$.
+However, we failed to obtain the $\theta$ dependence of the observables except at $\theta=0$ and $\pi$ because of the gauge fixing problem.
 Hence, the bootstrap method tells us, for example, that $E(\theta)$ for the $n$-th energy eigenstates is in the range shown in Fig.~\ref{Fig-a1-SDP-X}, and if one value of energy is given in this range, the values of the observables $\langle O_{mn} \rangle $ are determined.
 Thus, the bootstrap method provides us useful information but not as much as the analytic results derived in Sec.~\ref{sec-analytic}.

 Our study reveals two interesting properties of the bootstrap method.
 The first one is that the method may work even if the system suffers sign problems, although it may fail in evaluating some quantities.
 We presume that, as far as the condition $ \langle O^\dagger O \rangle \ge 0$ is satisfied for suitable observables $O$, the bootstrap method may work somehow\footnote{For real time evolution, although the condition $ \langle O^\dagger O \rangle \ge 0$ is satisfied, \eqref{HO=EO} is not satisfied and \eqref{HO=0} is replaced by the Heisenberg equation.
 Thus, the constraints are much weakened.
 Besides, the Heisenberg equations are differential equations and they may be incompatible with the inequality constraint ${\mathcal M} \succeq 0$.
 A similar issue occurs even in thermal equilibrium states.
 We will report this problem soon \cite{AMY}. }.